-If you're having trouble connecting to the Call of Duty: WWII, you should first check Call of Duty: WWII Server Status.
+If you're having trouble connecting to the Call of Duty: WWII, you should first check Call of Duty: WWII Online Services.

-If the status indicator for your platform is not green or an connectivity alert is present, you might encounter connectivity issues until service is restored and fully operational.
+If the status indicator for your platform is not green or a connectivity alert is present, you might encounter connectivity issues until services are restored and fully operational.